 This report provides a comprehensive overview of trends and developments in Hungary’s telecommunications market.
 The report analyses the fixed-line, mobile and broadband sectors.
 Subjects include:

 Researcher:- Henry Lancaster

-This report provides an overview of Hungary’s telecoms market, highlighting regulatory developments, major operators, fixed-line network infrastructure, and a variety of insightful statistics.
-The report also reviews the mobile voice and data markets, covering the major players and regulatory measures as well as developments in technologies.
-In addition the report covers the fixed and fixed-wireless broadband sectors, including market analyses, statistics and subscriber forecasts.
+This report provides an overview of Hungary’s telecoms market, highlighting regulatory developments, the major operators, fixed-line network infrastructure and a variety of statistics.
+The report also covers the mobile voice, data and broadband segments, covering the strategies of the major providers as well as regulatory measures.
+In addition the report reviews the fixed-line and fixed-wireless broadband markets, including market analyses, statistics and subscriber forecasts.

-UPC Hungary, Maygar Telecom, Hungarotel, GTS Datanet, B2B Europe, Magyar Telecom, Invitel, Antenna Hungaria, T-Mobile Hungary, Telenor Hungary, Vodafone Hungary
+Vodafone Hungary, Maygar Telecom, UPC Hungary, Hungarotel, GTS Datanet, B2B Europe, Invitel, Antenna Hungaria

 BuddeComm's strategic business reports contain a combination of both primary and secondary research statistics, analyses written by our senior analysts supported by a network of experts, industry contacts and researchers from around the world as well as our own scenario forecasts.

 A selection of downloadable samples from our Annual Publications catalogue.

 Have the latest telecommunications industry news delivered to your inbox by subscribing to BuddeComm's weekly newsletter.